BoiseState/Disjoint-Domains/README.md

 # Disjoint-Domains
-This repository contains data for "Exploiting Domain and Program Structure to Synthesize Efficient and Precise Data Flow Analyses"
+This repository contains data for "Exploiting Domain and Program Structure to Synthesize Efficient and Precise Data Flow Analyses" by Elena Sherman and Matthew B. Dwyer

-There are three top-level directories artifacts -- contains 19 classes used in the experiments domain -- contains 27 files with domain descriptions
+There are three top-level directories src - the source code of the analysis, it has its own readme inside artifacts -- contains 19 classes used in the experiments domain -- contains 27 files with domain descriptions